-In the pre-processing step, the actions provided by the AI agent need to be transformed into a file that describes the environment variations.
-For that, it is currently planned to use a JSON file as data structure.
-In this JSON file, information about the density of trees in certain areas, as well as the positioning of vehicles on the roadside, will be stored.
-To eliminate false combinations (like vehicles overlapping each other) a correction needs to be incorporated in this block as well, while keeping in mind that error correction might lead to the AI agent not being able to learn correctly.
-After this, the Variation JSON file is used to create the varied Unreal Environment, which can then be loaded together with the respective OpenDRIVE and OpenSCENARIO files, to run an instance of the simulation.
-Figure 10 shows the pre-processing pipeline from the JSON file to the Unreal engine.
+Before the pre-processing pipeline can begin, the actions provided by the AI agent must be converted into a JSON file.
+This file contains information in the form of data structures that describe the variation of the environment, such as the density of trees in certain areas and the position of vehicles on the roadside.
+The JSON file is then used to create the varied Unreal environment, which can then be loaded together with the corresponding OpenDRIVE and OpenSCENARIO files to run an instance of the simulation.
+Figure 11 shows a high-level view of the pre-processing pipeline from the JSON file to the Unreal Engine.
 The JSON file is passed to a variant process that evaluates the variation information contained in the JSON file and creates a Triangraphics (TG) project file.
 The TG project file contains all the variants specified in the JSON file.
 Since the TG project file cannot be processed directly by Unreal, the next process generates data that can be imported by Unreal.
 After the import, the data is then available for simulation.